hdngr/sriracha/README.md

 ## Quick Start
 ...
 ## Options
 Options can be set globally through the options object passed to admin, or on individual Mongoose Schemas.
+The cleanest way to define options related to an individual model is directly on the Schema itself.
+However setting options via the options object, is offered as a convenience method.

-Globally:
+### Setting Options Globally:

 ```
 app.use('/admin', admin(models, {...}));
 ```

-Schema:
+#### Options:

+**username** *default - 'admin'*
+User name used to access admin backend.

+#### Setting Options on a Schema:

 ```
-var UserSchema = new Schema({
+var SomeSchema = new Schema({
   firstName: {
-    type: String,
-    default: ''
-  },
-  lastName: {
     type: String,
     default: ''
   },